CN-CBF: Composite Neural Control Barrier Function for Robot Navigation in Dynamic Environments: RELATED WORK

 When it comes to safety-critical mobile robot deployment, two types of methods are prevalent: receding horizon approaches and safety filtering \cite{hwang_safe_2024}.
 The first category comprises different MPC-based local planners (e.g., \cite{brito_model_2019, samavi_sicnav_2025, derajic_residual_2025}), while the second is dominated by CBF-based methods \cite{hsu_safety_2024}, which we discuss further.

 There is a significant amount of literature on CBF-based methods as they have been proven to be a powerful, yet elegant way to enforce safety \cite{ames_control_2019}.
 Still, designing a proper CBF for a general nonlinear system with state and control constraints remains the major challenge \cite{hsu_safety_2024}.
-The particularly relevant research leverages learning techniques to design CBFs in a more flexible way \cite{dawson_safe_2023}.
+The most relevant studies leverage learning techniques to design CBFs more flexibly \cite{dawson_safe_2023}.
 For example, learning CBFs from expert trajectories is proposed in \cite{robey_learning_2020}, while the neural CBFs for systems with input limits are introduced in \cite{liu_safe_2022}.
 Also, designing CBFs in real time via Gaussian splatting is used in \cite{chen_control_2025}.
 However, these approaches often fail to recover the optimal safe set, which can be obtained via HJ reachability analysis \cite{so_how_2024}.

 The connection between CBFs and HJ reachability is established in \cite{choi_robust_2021}, where the novel control-barrier value function (CBVF) is introduced as a method for the CBF design, but demonstrated only for known environments.
-Overcoming this disadvantage, the CBFs in \cite{derajic_orn-cbf_2025} and \cite{lin_one_2026} are observation-conditioned neural methods grounded in HJ reachability theory and approximately recover the maximal safe set.
-The first one uses residual architecture to ensure that the predicted safe set never intersects occupied space, while the second method includes uncertainty estimation.
+Overcoming this disadvantage, the CBFs in \cite{derajic_orn-cbf_2026} and \cite{lin_one_2026} are observation-conditioned neural methods grounded in HJ reachability theory and approximately recover the maximal safe set.
+The first uses a residual architecture to ensure that the predicted safe set never intersects occupied space, while the second includes uncertainty estimation.
 However, these methods do not consider dynamic obstacles explicitly.
 A neural approximation of a joint HJ value function for moving obstacles is used in \cite{derajic_residual_2025}, but is limited to a low number of obstacles due to combinatorial complexity.
 Instead, we apply HJ reachability to dynamic environments by aggregating multiple HJ functions into a single function, reducing the total time required for data generation and model training from dozens of hours to minutes.